Mennafathy/tasks-app/README.md

 # TasksApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8 in this project i have done crud operations on task List using output , output decorators between taskList that's Parent and child components todo,inprogress and done doing search on task list only right now using translate in english only right now using localStorage to store user info using json-server

 ## Development server